TEN-framework/TEN-Agent/README.md

         agoraio/astra_agents_server:latest
 ```

+This should start an agent server running on port 8080.

 #### Mac with Apple Silicon

 You will need to uncheck "Use Rosetta for x86_64/amd64 emulation on apple silicon" option for Docker if you are on Apple Silicon.